Investing in the stock market is easy in theory: simply buy-and-hold for the long term and bet on the US economy. So says Warren Buffett.

 Optimistically you might believe you have the intestinal fortitude to handle a stock market crash, but Prospect Theory predicts you might hurt more than you think, which means you might get trigger happy and sell the dips precisely when stocks are on sale.

-The predatory rich investors are like the bears upstream just waiting for you to swim by and eat you for lunch, or at least your assets.
+Rich investors are like predatory bears upstream just waiting for you to swim by and eat you for lunch, or at least your assets.
 They will be happy to take your money from you by buying the shares you may be selling at bargain basement prices.

-By coding your money or bucketing into different categories, you will avoid the temptation to over-commit to investments.
+By bucketing your money into different categories, you will avoid the temptation to over-commit to investments.
 Instead, allocate only what you can afford to lose to your brokerage account.